JaapRood/vry/README.md

 Returns a new instance (`Immutable.Map`) of the model using the model's defaults as a base and populated with the passed attributes.
 It also adds some meta data to keep track of the instance identity and uses the defined schema to defer creating nested models with their own `factory` methods.

 - `attributes` - `object` or any `Immutable.Iterable` of key-value pairs with which the type defaults will be overridden and amended.
-The model's schema is used to handle the creation of nested instances.
+The model's schema is used to handle the creation of nested types.
 Nested `object`s and `array`s are converted to `Immutable.Map`and `Immutable.List` respectively, while any `Immutable.Iterable`s will be left untouched.
 - `options` - `object` with the following keys
   - `parse` - `function` as described by `state.parse` that is to be used instead of `state.parse` to transform the passed in `attributes`.